Español

 These Guidelines are as follows:

-4. The Internet Web Site shall include the following items and features:
+4. The website shall include the following items and features:

 1. The Twelve Steps